scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 every possible aspect of an analysis like ROOT (from 1994) did.
-The ``scikit-hep`` package started to be pulled out into separate packages, and instead simply was becoming a metapackage that would install a useful subset of libraries for an physicist starting a new analysis.
+The ``scikit-hep`` package started to be pulled out into separate packages, and instead simply was becoming a metapackage that would install a useful subset of libraries for a physicist starting a new analysis.

 Broader ecosystem
 -----------------

 Scikit-HEP was quickly becoming the center of Python focused analysis in HEP (see Fig. :ref:`fig-shells`).
-Several other projects joined Scikit-HEP, like iMinuit, a popular HEP and astrophysics fitting library, was probably the most popular single package to join.
+Several other projects or packages joined Scikit-HEP, like iMinuit, a popular HEP and astrophysics fitting library, probably the most popular single package to have joined.
 PyHF and cabinetry also joined; these were larger frameworks built on Scikit-HEP packages.

 Other packages, like Coffea and zFit, were not added, but were built on